LifeboyTech/station/docs.md

 ##### Definition

 To run your own code for that specific method instead of station.
 You give it the controller + method name.
 You can use the wildcard **%user_id%** and pass that to the override if you need to.
+The override **%id%** is also available if you need to pass an id.
+(Handy when overriding the **U**)

 ##### Example